 SEEDIG is still in a fragile stage.
 It has a rather small membership with a loyal inner circle and weak ties with national communities and regional stakeholders.
 It is not rare that its discussions, activities, and even decisions are driven by the inner circle, but presented as community decisions.

-Being heard in SEEDIG, even if you are an insider, is hard to achieve.
+Being heard at SEEDIG, even if you are an insider, is hard to achieve.
 If one’s suggestion or opinion is not in line with or does not reflect (some) already anticipated objectives, which are not public (or not even shared with the entire executive team), it is often silenced in the process.
 Likewise, dissenting views are suppressed or self-censored.

 Ensuring fair processes